Tropical Fukaya Algebras: Proof of convergence for breaking maps

 is uniformly bounded for all $\nu$.
 The norm on the derivative is with respect to the cylindrical metric on $X^\nu$.
 On the domain we use a metric on $C^\circ$ that is cylindrical (or strip-like) in the punctured neighborhood of nodal points and on the neck regions in $C_\nu$.

-Assuming, for the sake of contradiction, that the derivatives are not uniformly bounded, we will construct a sequence of rescaled maps.
-After passing to a subsequence, there exists a sequence of points $z_\nu \in C_\nu(v) \subset C_v^\circ$ and a point $z_\infty \in C_v$ for some $v \in \Ver(\Gamma)$ such that
+Assume by way of contradiction that the derivatives are not uniformly bounded.
+We will construct a sequence of rescaled maps which converges to a constant map with positive derivative, which cannot exist.
+After passing to a subsequence, there exists a sequence of points $z_\nu \in C_v^\circ$ and a point $z_\infty \in C_v$ for some $v \in \Ver(\Gamma)$ such that